FAIR Fine Art Checklist

 • Mention overlapping issues such as glazing contact, foxing, silver mirroring, paper cockling, stains, or previous conservation, since those can affect how the fade pattern should be read.

-• Include the assignment purpose, such as insurance, estate, donation, sale planning, or general triage, so the specialist knows whether the first need is condition routing, object identification, or a full appraisal timeline.
+• Include the assignment purpose: insurance, estate, donation, sale planning, or general triage.
+That helps the specialist route the review correctly.

 • Do I need to remove the photograph from the frame to show protected borders?
 No. Start with the safest visible evidence first.
 Only gather hidden-margin photos if the package opens easily and the print does not look stuck, brittle, or unstable.